signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 There is, however, a different task for which bootstrapping is very well suited, namely the task of estimating the *variance of parameter estimates*.
 We'll illustrate with a computational example.

 Suppose that you want to invest a fixed sum of money into two different financial assets $X$ and $Y$.
 You can invest a fraction $\alpha$ of your money into $X$ and the remaining $1 - \alpha$ into $Y$.
-You're unusually risk-averse, so you don't care *at all* about optimizing for returns---all you care about is minimizing the *risk* of your investment, *i.e.*, the *variance* of your returns.
+You'll implement a simple strategy: instead of looking at the returns at all, simply *minimize the risk* (*i.e.*, the variance of the returns).
+While somewhat counterintuitive, this strategy actually performs well in practice.[^quant]

+[^quant]: See [this StackExchange paper](http://quant.stackexchange.com/questions/2870/why-does-the-minimum-variance-portfolio-provide-good-returns) as well as Baker *et al.*, [Benchmarks as Limits to Arbitrage: Understanding the Low Volatility Anomaly](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1585031).

 It can be mathematically shown that the value of $\alpha$ which minimizes the risk is